andrewpey/vtland/_posts/2025-04-05-wear-and-tear-update.md

 ## Under the Hood: Wear and Maintenance

 Let's start with the most obvious addition: the new vehicle wear and reliability system.
-From now on, vehicles will wear down as they're used.
-Performance reduction kicks in if the vehicle isn't serviced regularly.
+Each vehicle now has a reliability stat.
+Early-game vehicles tend to be less reliable, while modern ones become increasingly dependable.
+This stat determines how quickly a vehicle wears down as it’s used.

+{% include img.html src="/assets/posts/wear-and-tear-update/8.png" %}

+If a vehicle isn’t serviced regularly, its performance will begin to drop.
 This makes proper maintenance not just a good idea, but a critical part of your transport strategy.
 Unserviced vehicles also wear out faster, amplifying the issue.

 Once a vehicle becomes fully worn out, it'll demand more frequent services just to stay operational, leading to increasing maintenance costs and longer periods of reduced performance.
 If left unchecked, this can trigger traffic jams and cascading delays.